Skip to content

 Parking and arrival:

-There are six accessible parking spaces on the left as you enter our car park.
+We have six accessible parking spaces on the left as you enter our car park.
 There is an accessible drop-off point close to the visitor reception building.
 Vehicular access to the drop-off point is via a gate; please let us know if you wish to use the accessible drop-off point so we can ensure the gate is opened for you.
-There are benches at the site entrance and a small number of seats in the visitor reception building.
+There are low benches on the route to the site entrance, benches just inside the site entrance, and a small number of seats in the visitor reception building.

 We offer free admission to the essential companions or carers of disabled people.